 Cats are experts at hiding the symptoms of illness – they’re predatorial and competitive animals that don’t like to show weakness.
 That’s why you (as their owner) need to check for any physical changes to the color of your cat’s gums.

 This in-depth guide will help you to understand what it means when your cat’s gums are black, and the difference between healthy and unhealthy gums.
-We will also share with you some preventative tips and treatment advice for optimizing your cat’s oral hygiene.
+We will also share some preventative tips and treatment advice for improving your cat’s gum health and oral hygiene.

 Understanding Feline Gum Health